carbonblack/cb-yara-connector/README.md

 Also, point the Yara connector to a directory of yara rule files by editing the `yara_rule_directory` variable.
 A set of example rules are included in the `/usr/share/cb/integrations/yara/example_rules` directory.

+To start the service, run `service cb-yara-connector start` as root.
 Any errors will be logged into `/var/log/cb/integrations/yara/yara.log`.

 ## Troubleshooting